Golf tips and expert instruction, golf club reviews and the latest golf equipment.

 There was a problem.
 Please refresh the page and try again.

 Five Of The Biggest Final-Round Comebacks In Masters History

-Here, we look back at five of the biggest comebacks in Masters history.
+As we've seen in the past, anything can happen on Sunday at Augusta National so here we have taken a look back at five of the biggest comebacks in Masters history.

 Jack Burke Jr, 1956 Masters - eight shots